aa-bro/JBAcademy/README.md

 # JBAcademy
-This repo include some code which was written during learing of python on online platform JetBrains Academy.
+This repo includes some code which was written during learing of python on online platform JetBrains Academy.